The social script we too often hear says:

 Evening sessions are scheduled from 6:00pm to 9:00pm.
 Session location will be emailed to registrants.

-20 spots are available for each session.
+20 spots are available.

 Flip the Script emphasizes that it is NEVER the victim’s fault if they are sexually assaulted.
 The only person who is ever responsible is the person who chooses to commit a sexual assault.
 However, just as there are things a person can do to boost their immune system to reduce their chances of getting sick, Flip the Script strengthens a skill set that can reduce a woman’s personal risk of sexual assault.